mauromiguelm/grdR/README.md

 ## Introduction

-tdsR is package that contains a method to estimate and study the drug onset time in cancer cell lines.
+grdR is package that contains a method to estimate and study the drug onset time in cancer cell lines.
-The package includes a model to (A) create synthetic data and (B) to estimate the temporal drug sensitivity (tds) effect of a drug.
+The package includes a model to (A) create synthetic data and (B) to estimate the growth response delay (GRD) effect of a drug.

 <p align="center">